accetto/headless-coding-g3/docker/xfce-postman/README.md

 ./builder.sh postman-chromium all
 ./builder.sh postman-firefox all

-### or skipping the publishing to the Docker Hub
+### just building the image, skipping the publishing and the version sticker update
-./builder.sh postman all-no-push
+./builder.sh postman build

 ### examples of building and publishing the images as a group
 ./ci-builder.sh all group postman postman-chromium